rezanikfal/Tutorials/Angular-Interview.md

+- State represents every single piece of data in your application.
+This means that everything that is rendered on the screen.
+All of the data of our application as well as any configuration information.
+- Reactive programming: Our application reacts to the changes of states in the application.
 - The main objectives of decorators is to add some metadata to the __class__ that will tell Angular 4 how to process a __class__. @NgModule (root module - imports –> Modules & Declarations -> Components), @Component , @Injectable
 - Ahead-of-time (AOT) compilation: With AOT, the compiler runs at the build time. render the application immediately
 - Just-in-time (JIT) compilation: This is a standard developviment approach which compiles our Typescript and html files in the browser at runtime.